alschmut/code2semantics/README.md

 # What is *code2semantics*?

 Source code contains a lot more than just the logic structure.
 Developsers sometimes take a deep breath while having a coffee, when a new identifier needs a good, precise and meaningful name.
-Have you ever had to read code, where identifiers were cryptic and non comprehensive at all? *code2semantics* aims to find those hotspots using Word2Vec machine learning models.
+Have you ever had to read code, where identifiers were cryptic and not comprehensible at all? *code2semantics* aims to find those hotspots using Word2Vec machine learning models.
 It calculates semantic distances between identifiers and the overall file context.
-This means in more detail the project...
+In more detail, this means, the project...

 - extracts identifiers from source code using [antlr4](https://www.antlr.org)
 - splits each identifier into separated words when using underscores or CamelCase notation
 - extracts 16GB (4,600,000 wiki articles) of training data from [Wikipedia dumps](https://dumps.wikimedia.org/enwiki/latest/) *enwiki-latest-pages-articles.xml.bz2*